-The mission of Metropolitan Government of Nashville-Davidson County’s Office of Family Safety is to oversee the services provided by the Jean Crowe Advocacy Center, guide the implementation of the Metropolitan Government’s current and future safety and accountability assessment report(s), and assist in the coordination of services provided to domestic violence and sexual assault victims by Metropolitan Government and nonprofit agencies.
+The mission of Metropolitan Government of Nashville-Davidson County's Office of Family Safety is to improve victim safety and offender accountability through the coordination of services provided to domestic violence and sexual assault victims by Metropolitan Government, its Family Justice Center and nonprofit partners.

 Goals of the Jean Crowe Advocacy Center

 Provide a safe, supportive, and convenient location for victims where they can:

 - wait while preparing for court hearings

 - obtain victim-centered services that increase safety and foster empowerment by offering opportunities for victims to get additional help and support in one location